awakecoding/FreeRDP-Manuals/Developer/FreeRDP-Developer-Manual.markdown

 Debug output is turned off by default, but it can be enabled with the –V (verbose) option:

 	ctest –V –R “TestPathCchAppend$” .

+# xrdp-ng

+These instructions are preliminary for those who want to try xrdp-ng as it is being developed.
+If you are looking for a stable solution please look into xrdp instead.

+## Getting Started

+Install the dependencies for xrdp-ng as instructed in the FreeRDP section of this manual.

+Clone the awakecoding FreeRDP development repository:

+    mkdir ~/git/awakecoding
+    cd ~/git/awakecoding
+    git clone git://github.com/awakecoding/FreeRDP.git

+Clone the awakecoding xrdp-ng development repository in the server directory of the FreeRDP source tree:

+    cd ~/git/awakecoding/FreeRDP/server
+    git clone git://github.com/awakecoding/xrdp-ng.git

+The FreeRDP git repository automatically ignores the server/xrdp-ng directory, such that you can manage the two git repositories independently.
+Ignoring xrdp-ng in the FreeRDP git repository prevents accidental commits where the xrdp-ng sources would be included.

+Follow the regular instructions for building FreeRDP, with the exception of a few extra options (WITH_SERVER, XRDP_NG_CORE).
+It is currently much easier to deploy xrdp-ng to a temporary directory in order to execute it.
+For the purpose of this example, let's use /opt/xrdp-ng as an installation prefix:

+    sudo mkdir /opt/xrdp-ng
+    sudo chmod 777 /opt/xrdp-ng

+When generating project files with cmake, specify the prefix using -DCMAKE_INSTALL_PREFIX=/opt/xrdp-ng:

+    cmake -DWITH_SERVER=on -DXRDP_NG_CORE=on -DCMAKE_INSTALL_PREFIX=/opt/xrdp-ng .

+Then always execute "make install" after building and launch xrdp-ng from its installed location.
+Executing from the source tree may be properly supported in the future but for now it is not recommended.

+### X11rdp

+X11rdp is a complete X11 server that communicates with xrdp-ng over a local unix domain socket.
+It can be built separately from xrdp-ng but it is needed at runtime for xrdp-ng-sesman.

+Create a directory for the X11rdp component of xrdp-ng with proper user rights:

+    sudo mkdir /opt/X11rdp
+    sudo chmod 777 /opt/X11rdp
+    sudo ln -s /opt/X11rdp/bin/X11rdp /usr/local/bin/X11rdp

+Move to the xorg/X11R7.6 directory of the xrdp-ng repository, and generate makefiles:

+    cd ~/git/awakecoding/FreeRDP/server/xrdp-ng
+    cd xorg/X11R7.6
+    cmake .

+The resulting cmake output will show about a hundred components that will be downloaded, configured, built and installed as part of X11rdp.
+Type "make" and go grab a coffee, as it will take a while.

+Once all the dependencies for X11rdp are downloaded, built and installed, move the the xorg/rdp directory, generate project files, and build:

+    cd rdp
+    cmake -DCMAKE_INSTALL_PREFIX=/opt/X11rdp .
+    make
+    make install

+This will generate a simple project file that adds the custom RDP source code to the base xorg-server package that was downloaded and built by the previous script.
+The resulting binary is X11rdp.